andreiabds/Challenge/README.md

 I did not submit the data set as per request of the company.
 You can find my code and my report with my findings.

+# Report
+The file Radius_Report.pdf is the report for this challenge.
+You can find it on the front page.

 # Code
+All the code is inside 'src'.
 There are 5 files of code.
 ### Helper Code
 * CreatingDF.py
 * DataCleaning.py